Nokia explores sale of map business, source says

-NEW YORK/HELSINKI Nokia NOK1V.HE is considering selling its maps business known as HERE, a source familiar with the matter said on Friday, pushing up shares in the Finnish company as well as its network gear rival Alcatel-Lucent ALUA.PA.
+NEW YORK/HELSINKI Nokia is considering selling its maps business known as HERE, a source familiar with the matter said on Friday, pushing up shares in the Finnish company as well as its network gear rival Alcatel-Lucent.

 After the exit from handsets, analysts have seen little synergies between the map unit and Nokia's mainstay network gear business.
 Nokia has hired a financial adviser to explore a sale of the unit, the source added.